Xadeck/Registerer/README.md

 ```cpp
     #define MACRO(x, opt...) call(x, ##opt)
 ```
-which extends to call(x) when opt is empty and call(x, ...) otherwise.
+which extends to `call(x)` when opt is empty and `call(x, ...)` otherwise.

-None of the static methods of Registry<> can be called from a global static, as it would result in an initialization order fiasco.
+None of the static methods of `Registry<>` can be called from a global static, as it would result in an initialization order fiasco.

 ## Features summary

- - Neader-only library
+ - Header-only library
- - No need to declare registration ahead on the base class, which means this file need to be included only in files declaring subclasses that register themselves.
+ - No need to declare registration ahead on the base class, which means header need to be included only in files declaring subclasses that register themselves.
  - Registration is done via a macro called inside the declaration of the class, which reduces boilerplate code, and incidentally makes the registration name available to the class.
- - Macro supports constructors with arbitrary number of arguments, all implemented in a single macro
+ - Single macro supports constructors with arbitrary number of arguments.
  - Class can be registered for different constructors, making it easy to implement logic that try to instantiate an object from different parameters.
- - Builtin mechanism to override registered class, making dependency injection e.g. for tests very easy.
+ - Builtin mechanism to override registered classes, making dependency injection e.g. for tests very easy.